-Before considering donor sperm, it is important to assess whether the process is suitable for you.
+Before considering donor sperm, it is important to assess whether this process is suitable for you.
 As children grow up they may ask questions about their genetic history.
 Naturally, it is important to consider the effects donor sperm will have on such discussions.
-With donor sperm in Australia, children are also given the right to know who the donor is when they become 18 years of age.
-The possible impact of knowing who the sperm donor is should also be evaluated before choosing donor sperm as an option.
+With donor sperm in Australia, children are also given the right to know who the donor is, when they become 18 years of age.
+The possible impact of knowing who the sperm donor is, should also be evaluated before selecting donor sperm as an option.

 Selecting a Donor

 With donor sperm, you are given the option to choose an ‘identified donor’- someone you know, or a ‘de-identified donor’- someone you don’t.
 Regardless of your selection, there are tight legal screening procedures for all donor types.
 These include testing for any sexually transmitted diseases and certain genetic conditions.
 If you choose a ‘de-identified donor’ you will have access to information about the donor, including their occupation, ethnicity, physical attributes and medical history.
 Having this information, allows you to make sure you are informed about the donor of your choice.